 A priority for both schools is the development of strong foundational skills in literacy and numeracy for Indigenous students from Kindergarten to Year 6, with the intent to instil a confidence to learn and a desire to learn.

-Darkinjung Barker and Ngarralingayil Barker represent an educational model that is unique in Australia.
+Darkinjung Barker, Ngarralingayil Barker and Dhupuma Barker represent an educational model that is unique in Australia.